Kamilla-Sonkina/Robotik_Projekt_3/README.md

 # Robotik_Projekt_3

+# Initialization and Setup for Objeckdetection

+1. **Initialize the Coordinate System:**
+   - The coordinate system must be initialized at the start by updating the pixel coordinates of the origin point (marked on the conveyor belt) in the code.
+   - Once the system starts, the camera must remain stationary to prevent any shift in the coordinate system.

+2. **Camera Position:**
+   - Ensure that the camera is fixed and does not move after the system starts, as any movement will cause the coordinate system to shift.

+3. **Aruco Marker:**
+   - An Aruco marker is used for perspective transformation.
+Ensure that the marker is fully visible in the image for accurate transformation.

+4. **YOLO Model Integration:**
+   - Integrate the YOLO model into the system for object detection.
+Ensure the model is properly loaded and configured within the code.

+By following these steps, you will set up the system correctly for accurate object tracking and coordinate mapping.

 ## Install:

 Download the regler_package, the object_tracker_package, the object_interfaces, target_interfaces, the ro45_portalrobot_interfaces, the ro45_ros2_pickrobot_serial, the watchdog and rviz in your source folder in your ros2 workspace.